angelo-swe/claude-status-bar/README.md

 ## Claude Status Bar

 A tiny macOS menu bar app that shows **Claude Code's live status**: an animated Claude spark while it's thinking or running a tool, a yellow dot when it's awaiting your permission, and the elapsed time of the current turn.
-It sits next to your battery/clock and stays out of the way, no window, no dock icon, no usage dashboards.
+Lightweight, no window, no dock icon, no usage dashboards.

 _Built so you can tab away during a long "thinking" stretch and still see, at a glance, whether Claude is working, waiting on you, or done._